MartinezOutschoornHEP/MartinezOutschoorn-Group-Site-jekyll/README.md

 Stored here is the source code for the [Martinez-Outschoorn HEP Group Site](http://research.physics.illinois.edu/martinez).
 The basic tool for compiling and testing is called [Jekyll](http://jekyllrb.com/), which is supported on all the platforms, Windows, Mac OS and linux.

 This guide was written by Goten Cao (and edited by Rachel Smith).
-If you need any help, feel free to contact Goten at ycao31@illinois.edu and Rachel at resmith4@illinois.edu.
+If you need any help, feel free to contact Goten at ycao31@illinois.edu or Rachel at resmith4@illinois.edu.
 I got the idea of the site after successfully creating some Twiki pages and I found it useful to have a place to show our great group members and put what we have done and what we are doing.
 The design was from [Kwiat QI Group Page](http://research.physics.illinois.edu/QI/Photonics/) but I somewhat changed most of it and added new stuff.
 During the process of making the website, I received huge support and help from the maintainer of their site, Rebecca Holmes.

 ## Table of Contents